chino/pxr/README.md

 It's very easy to create a custom scene of your liking and play around with different concepts.

+# Forsaken / Descent

+At this point the engine is mainly using Forsaken models/levels/textures and has some support for loading Descent levels as well.

+See the [ForsakenX Group](https://github.com/ForsakenX) for more information on Forsaken.

 # PXWGL (webgl)

 https://github.com/chino/pxwgl-net